 Oklahoma Museum of Art invites families to connect with the arts through their virtual experiences.
-Posted each day on their blog and social channels, families can enjoy film recommendations, insights on the museum’s permenant collection, educational activities, local artist interviews and more.
-Create your own masterpieces with the help of these coloring pages from #OKCMOAathome.
+Families can enjoy film recommendations, insights on the museum’s permanent collection, educational activities and more.
+The museum also offers virtual field trips for classrooms.
+Students can explore the galleries with a museum educator.